skagra/diy-display/README.md

 # Interface

 The display is interrupt driven.
-If the `ENABLE` pin is high then on a rising edge on the interrupt pin the following values are captured :
+If the `ENABLE` pin is high, then on a rising edge on the `INTERRUPT` pin the following values are captured :

-* `DATA` - 8 bits of data
+* `DATA` - 8 bits of data.
-* `ADDR` - 2 bits indicating whether the data value should be shown as `value 1`, `value 2` or  on the scrolling text character.
+* `ADDR` - 2 bits indicating whether the data value should be shown as `value 1`, `value 2` or on the scrolling text line.

 `ADDR` encoding is: